jianlilab/jianlilab.github.io/index.md

 group: home
 ---

-# <span style = "font-size: 50%"> Learning and Decision Making(LDM) Lab
+# <span style = "font-size: 50%"> Welcome to LDM Lab!

 We are part of [the School of Psychological and Cognitive Sciences](https://www.psy.pku.edu.cn/english/index.htm) and [the IDG McGovern Institute for Brain Research](https://mgv.pku.edu.cn/english/index.htm) at [Peking University](https://english.pku.edu.cn/).

-Research in the lab is focused on discovering the cognitive and neural mechanisms of reinforcement learning and decision-making.
+Research in the lab is focused on discovering the cognitive and neural mechanisms of human learning and decision-making.